matsuzaki-keiichi/pcap-nc/README.txt

 --original-time: (optional)
   do not update the values in the timestamp fields of a Packet Record.
   Unless specified, the values in the timestamp fields are updated into the current packet transmission time.
---receive-reply input(path): (optional)
-  receive reply in the PCAP format from the input and check the reply --store-data output(path): (optional) store user data collected by RMAP Read Transactions in the PCAP format
 Input:
 PCAP file
 Note: Input is dummy (i.e. only time is used) for a RMAP Read channel.